-Elected 2016

-9 Chair Community Services Portfolio
+Elected 2016 Chair Community Services Portfolio

-Cr Brooker was a founding member of the Friends of Apollo Parkways and has been a resident there with his family for over 20 years.
+Cr Brooker was a founding member of the Friends of Apollo Parkways and has been a resident there with his family for the past 21 years.

 Cr Brooker is an independent Councillor whose focus remains financial accountability, environmental sustainability and decision-making based on these two core principles.